 In the age of information disorder, newsrooms are facing new and difficult reporting challenges and pressing ethics concerns.

 Some of the ethical questions faced in this era include: How can news organisations responsibly report on the attribution of disinformation campaigns?
 What are the best ways to cover sites that carry disinformation, while minimising amplification?
-When should journalists disclose their identities when investigating closed groups?
+When should journalists disclose their identities and motives while investigating closed groups?

 As part of First Draft’s work building a resilient society against the impact of information disorder, we’re hosting global discussions called Standards Sessions with journalists and academics in London, New York and Sydney.

 These events provide a space where participants can freely share ideas about how newsrooms should handle such issues.

-We will collect the thoughts and suggestions raised to develop a set of global standards for newsrooms that address these ethical challenges.
+We will collect the thoughts and suggestions raised to develop newsroom resources that address these ethical challenges.